hindutva/hindutva.github.io/main/social-cultivation/clan/practice/varNa/brAhmaNa/brAhmaNa_glue.md

 - Cambodia \[kauNDinya dynasty [Q](https://www.quora.com/What-is-the-link-between-the-Khmer-Empire-and-ancient-India), brAhmaNa priests' ceremonies [C05](https://www.cambodiadaily.com/archives/priests-uphold-a-unique-and-royal-tradition-50637/)\]
 - Bali.

-#### Manipur:
-- "An ancient text reveals the migration of a  Brahman priest called Subinarayan from the west Tripura and his marriage with a  native woman, Haokei Chanu Thoinu. ...
-Almost all the Brahman priests, with the exception of a few of them, had migrated to Manipur without spouses.
-They married the local women generally from the lower social strata. ...
-They accepted Meiteilon (Manipuri language) as mother tongue.
-They were assigned varied yumnaks (lineages) based on their places of origin25 , professions, ways of life and so on."
-- "Origins of Manipuri Brahmin (called Bamon in Manipuri): Adhikarimayum : WB, Sijagurumayum: Gujarat, Leihaothabam: Kanpur, Takhenchangbam: Sylhet (now in Bangladesh), Purailatpam: UP.
-They came during Kyamba's reign (2nd half of 15th century)" Source: RK Jhaljit, 1992
-- "Brahmin immigration to Manipur in late 17th century: 1.
-Guruaribam: Puri 2.
-Laimayum: Tripura 3.
-Laipubam: Odisha 4.
-Hangoibam: Mathura 5.
-Hazarimayum: WB 6.
-Manoharmayum: WB 7.
-Mathurabasimayum: Mathura 8.
-Laimayumanoubam: Tripura 9.
-Choudhurimayum: Utkal " Source: RK Jhaljit.
-- "...
-Another wave of Brahmins a.
-Aribam b.
-Samurailatpam c.
-Sanglakpam d.
-Hidangmayum e.
-Kongbrailatpam f.
-Thongratabam came during the 17th century in Khagemba’s time. ...
-Another wave of Brahmin came to Manipuri during Paikhomba’s reign in 2nd half of 17th century from Shrimayum: Gujarat, Bachaspatimayum: Banaras, Gurumayum Angom Lailatpam: Vrindavan, Brahmacharimayum: Prayag."

 ## Continual harmonization
 - This penetration was likely accompanied by acknowledgement of kShatriya status of local lords.
 Late examples include: shivAjI, the hiraNyagarbha ritual for nair rulers.